 I decided to do something different this time and touch on a few of the common myths about travel — the reasons people give after saying they could “never do what I do” (indefinitely vagabonding travel).

 In fact, it’s not easy to do much at all.
-I’m still in last night’s smokey clothes which have au de pub clinging onto them stubbornly.
-The scent is an exotic mix of spilled Guinness, pheromones, and sweaty excitement but only pleasant to someone who shared the craic with you at the time.
+I’m still in last night’s smokey clothes which have au de Irish pub clinging onto them stubbornly.
+The scent is an exotic mix of spilled Guinness, pheromones, and sweaty excitement, possibly only pleasant to someone who shared the craic with you at the time.

 “My greatest skill has been to want little.” – Henry David Thoreau